stormpath/stormpath-documentation/source/001_about.rst

 ========================
 .. todo::

 	This section should link to the relevant sections of the guide.
+Also, it needs to mention Organizations.

 This section will give a high-level overview of the Stormpath data model, with more in-depth information to follow later in this guide.

 Entities inside Stormpath are referred to as **resources**.
-Each Stormpath resource has a unique ``href`` link associated with it, and contains one or more "attributes".
-For example, an Account resource has an "email" attribute, which contains the value for the email address.
+Each Stormpath resource has a unique ``href`` associated with it, and contains one or more "attributes".
+For example, an Account resource has an ``email`` attribute, which contains the value for the email address.

-When you sign up for Stormpath, a private data space is created for you, which is represented as a :ref:`ref-tenant` resource in the Stormpath REST API.
+When you :doc:`sign up </002_setup>` for Stormpath, a private data space is created for you, which is represented as a :ref:`ref-tenant` resource in the Stormpath REST API.
 As a Stormpath customer, you own your Tenant resource and everything in it – Applications, Directories, Accounts, Groups, and so on.

 An **Application** resource in Stormpath contains information about any real-world software that communicates with Stormpath via REST APIs.